Cryptheon/hpml-surf/docs/Language_Modelling/Run_LLMs.rst

 3. a few examples.

 The main `repository <https://github.com/sara-nl/Galactica_Snellius>`_ and the tested downloaded models can be found on Snellius under ``/projects/0/hpmlprjs/GALACTICA/``.
-For now, we named it GALACTICA as it was solely intended for the new Meta's [Galactica](https://galactica.org/) models.
-Although, we could use any causal language model uploaded to the Huggingface [hub](https://huggingface.co/models?sort=downloads&search=language+model).
+For now, we named it GALACTICA as it was solely intended for the new Meta's `Galactica <https://galactica.org/>`_ models.
+Although, we could use any causal language model uploaded to the Huggingface `Huggingface hub <https://huggingface.co/models?sort=downloads&search=language+model>`_.
 More specifically, any model that can be loaded using ``AutoTokenizer`` and ``AutoModelForCausalLM``.
-Do note that testing is still necessary as some models break under specific ``PyTorch``, ``transformers`` or ``DeepSpeed`` versions.
+Do note testing is still necessary as some models break under specific ``PyTorch``, ``transformers`` or ``DeepSpeed`` versions.

 .. warning::
   This blog is mainly intended for the HPML members for now.
+A more public version is coming soon GPUs near you.

 For now we have tested four different language models:

-* [BLOOM 176b](https://huggingface.co/bigscience/bloom), a multi-language language model (40+ languages)
+* `BLOOM <https://huggingface.co/bigscience/bloom>`_, a multi-language language model (40+ languages)
-* [Galactica 6.7b](https://huggingface.co/facebook/galactica-6.7b), the galactic models are a family of LMs trained solely on scientific data
+* `Galactica 6.7b <https://huggingface.co/facebook/galactica-6.7b>`_, the galactic models are a family of LMs trained solely on scientific data
-* [OPT-30b](https://huggingface.co/facebook/opt-30b), LM trained on 800GB of text data (180B tokens).
+* `OPT-30b <https://huggingface.co/facebook/opt-30b>`_, LM trained on 800GB of text data (180B tokens).
-* [GPT-NeoX-20b](https://huggingface.co/EleutherAI/gpt-neox-20b), LM trained by EleutherAI on [The Pile](https://arxiv.org/abs/2101.00027)
+* `GPT-NeoX-20b <https://huggingface.co/EleutherAI/gpt-neox-20b>`_, LM trained by EleutherAI on `The Pile <https://arxiv.org/abs/2101.00027>`_

 These models all have one clearly overlapping feature; they are decoder-transformers similar in shape to GPT-2 and GPT-3.
 It stands to overemphasize that each has their own qualities and desired properties and as such, it would be beneficial to keep a few of these models on Snellius as the need arises.

 1. How we got it running on Snellius
 ------------------------------------

 We will see how we downloaded and loaded the model for generation.

-Let's take [galactica](https://huggingface.co/facebook/galactica-6.7b) uploaded by Meta on Huggingface as an example.
+Let's take `galactica <https://huggingface.co/facebook/galactica-6.7b>`_ uploaded by Meta on Huggingface as an example.
 The sharded model can be found under ``files and versions``.
-We first need to have [git lfs](https://git-lfs.github.com/) installed to be able to download these files on our disk.
+We first need to have `git lfs <https://git-lfs.github.com/>`_ installed to be able to download these files on our disk.

 We can use